ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 7. It only takes a few seconds for the firmware to be copied to the BrainPad.
 When it is done, the green light on the BrainPad will stop flickering and the `BrainPad2` window will close.
 8. Congratulations!
 Your BrainPad is now running TinyCLR OS.

-The BrainPad will not do anything at this point but you can check under device manager to verify it is runnig TinyCLR.
+While the BrainPad will seem to not do anything at this point, it is actually running TinyCLR OS and is waiting for Visual Studio.
+For verification, you can check under `device manager` to verify it is runnig TinyCLR OS.

 ![Device Manager TinyCLR](images/device-manager-tinyclr.png)

 > [!Note]
 > The BrainPad comes with a "bootloader" pre-installed.
 You shouldn't have to reinstall it unless you are an advanced user using advanced programming techniques.
 Check out our [**bootloader**](../resources/bootloader.md) page to find out more.

-## Going Beyond!
+## Ready...
+Steady...
+GoByond!
 Congratulations!
 You are now ready to start programming like a professional.
 You have the option of using the [C#](csharp/intro.md) programming language or the [Visual Basic](vb/intro.md) programming language.
 If you are not sure which one to pick, C# is used more often in the professional world and is recommended for those serious about learning programming.
 Visual Basic is easier to use -- especially for beginners.
 We use C# for our own software development, but we usually start with Visual Basic for those who are new to programming.

 You are not locked in to one language -- you can freely switch between C# and Visual Basic.